RobertsBatars/ai-node-builder/devdocs.md

 *   **The `run_context` Object**: A central `run_context` dictionary is now created for each workflow.
 It acts as the "single source of truth," tracking:
     *   The state of every node.
     *   A cache for input data as it arrives.
+    *   A `node_memory` dictionary, allowing nodes to store and retrieve state that persists across multiple executions within the same workflow run.
+    *   A `node_wait_configs` dictionary, which stores the list of inputs each node is currently waiting for.
+This can be changed dynamically by the node itself to create loops.
     *   A list of inputs that each node is still waiting for.
     *   A cache for node output results.
     *   A set of all active `asyncio` tasks.

 *   **How it Works (The New Flow)**:
     1.  **Triggering**: When a node is triggered (either by the user or an upstream node), the engine first checks its state in the `run_context`.
 A single trigger event can now carry data for multiple input sockets simultaneously.
     2.  **Resetting Completed Nodes**: If a node is in the `DONE` state and is re-triggered, the engine will reset it.
-Crucially, it only clears the cached values for its *standard* inputs, preserving any dependency or pull-style inputs.
-This allows a completed part of a graph to be re-run with new data without forcing a full recalculation of its static dependencies.
+It repopulates its list of inputs to wait for based on its current (and potentially dynamic) wait configuration.
+It then clears the cache for only those specific inputs.
     3.  **Setup (`PENDING` -> `WAITING`)**: If it's the first time the node is triggered, it's moved to the `WAITING` state.
-The engine identifies all its connected inputs and determines which ones are "pull" dependencies (marked with `is_dependency: True` in the node's definition).
-It then recursively triggers those dependency nodes.
+The engine inspects the node's static definition to determine its initial wait list, respecting flags like `do_not_wait: True`.
+It also recursively triggers any "pull" dependencies.
     4.  **Input Processing**: When an upstream node pushes data, the engine finds the waiting downstream node, stores the data in its `input_cache`, and removes that input from the node's "waiting list."
-The engine efficiently processes a batch of incoming data points in a single operation.
     5.  **Execution (`WAITING` -> `EXECUTING`)**: After processing incoming data, the engine checks if the node's "waiting list" is empty.
-If it is, the node is moved to the `EXECUTING` state, and its `execute()` method is called with the fully assembled input data.
+If it is, the node is moved to the `EXECUTING` state, and its `execute()` method is called.
-    6.  **Completion (`EXECUTING` -> `DONE`)**: Once execution is finished, the node is marked as `DONE`, and its results are pushed to all downstream nodes, triggering the process anew.
+    6.  **State Update & Completion (`EXECUTING` -> `DONE`)**: After execution, the engine checks if the node returned a special `NodeStateUpdate` object.
+If so, it updates that node's wait configuration for all future executions.
+Finally, the node is marked as `DONE`, and its results are pushed downstream.

 *   **Key Benefits of the New Model**:
     *   **No Deadlocks**: A node is only executed once all its required inputs are explicitly resolved and cached.
 The "pull" and "push" actions are now decoupled, preventing circular waits.
+    *   **Stateful Execution**: The `node_memory` cache allows nodes to be stateful within a single workflow, remembering information from previous executions.
+    *   **Dynamic Looping**: By allowing nodes to dynamically change which inputs they wait for, the engine can now support complex, stateful loops.
     *   **Correct Dependency Handling**: The engine now correctly respects the `is_dependency` flag, only pulling data when necessary and avoiding redundant pulls if the data is already being pushed.
     *   **Clarity and Debuggability**: The state machine and verbose logging make the execution flow far easier to trace and debug.
     *   **Reliable Re-execution**: The intelligent reset logic ensures that re-running parts of the graph is efficient and predictable.